 You can use pre-made garlic ghee, too!
 I am a massive fan of 4th and Heart products, and their California Garlic Grass-Fed Ghee would be positively amazing here, cutting down the already minimal steps, too.
 Try it!

-Make sure potatoes are very tender before continuing.
+- Make sure potatoes are very tender before continuing.
 When very tender, add shrimp; boil 2 minutes.
 Drain immediately then transfer contents to large bowl.
 Pour garlic ghee over and toss to coat.
-Sprinkle with extra salt, Old Bay, and squeeze lemon juice over.